ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [08:34]

 We added documentation being reviewed but its now much simpler than was before.
-The audit is ongoing, they looked first at the ed2448 Goldilocks crate, which is the crate we use to support the ed448 curve, because  both spec and our implementation support cipher suites and that's one of them.
+The audit is ongoing, they looked first at the [ed448-goldilocks crate](https://crates.io/crates/ed448-goldilocks), which is the crate we use to support the Ed448 curve, because  both spec and our implementation support cipher suites and that's one of them.
 That was the one that had a less known, less used library.
 So we asked them to look into it and they found 3 bugs, nothing super major.

 [09:17]